Pwn-Solo/pwn-solo.github.io/_posts/2026-05-20-QuickHealVuln.md

 ## Root Cause

-Three independent design flaws combine to create this vulnerability chain:

 **1. Circular authentication in GGCMessagePort**
 Using the caller's own PID as both the XOR encryption key and the verified value means any process can authenticate.
 A correct implementation would use a shared secret established at driver load time, unknown to user-mode callers.